sepehr-mortaheb/MdDS/README.md

   - It uses the forward transformation parameters of the segmentation step, to normalize the functional data into the MNI space.
 - Smoothing

-I tried to make this pipeline as automatic as possible.
-You just need to set some directories and acquisition parameters, run the pipeline, and sit and drink your coffee!

 ### Practical Info:

 - In this pipeline, the **CAT12** has been used for the segmentation as it gives more precise results than the **SPM** segmentation.
 So, make sure that you have downloaded the [CAT12](https://neuro-jena.github.io/cat/) package and have put it in the **SPM toolbox** folder.